-Teaching block one: you are required to take two 20-credit core units, and one 20-credit optional unit that reflects your particular disciplinary or subject-specific interests.
-Optional units are chosen from a list of special subject-type units available that year across the Faculty of Arts.
+Teaching block one: you are required to take two 20-credit core units, normally Introduction to Medieval Latin and Research Skills for Medievalists, and one 20-credit optional unit that reflects your particular disciplinary or subject-specific interests.
+Optional units are chosen from a list of special subject-type units available during that year across the Faculty of Arts.

-Teaching block two: you are required to take one 20-credit core unit and two 20-credit optional units.
-For one of these two optional units, you may choose to undertake a work placement.
-This will give you the opportunity to put theory into practice and work on a designated project with a partner organisation from the cultural and heritage industries.
+Teaching block two: you are required to take one 20-credit core unit, normally History of the Book, and two 20-credit optional units.
+For one of the optional units, you may undertake a work placement.
+This will give you the opportunity to work on a project with a partner organisation from the cultural and heritage industries.

 Finally, you will complete either a 60-credit dissertation or a practice-led project.
-The practice-led project will be in the form of, or accompanied by, a critical reflective commentary, which could stem from and further develop your work placement, if taken.
+The practice-led project will be in the form of, or accompanied by, a critical reflective commentary, which could stem from and further develop your work placement.